-We wish to acknowledge the appreciated and valuable collaboration of our colleagues S. Yashiro and A. Fujita for their engagement in some electric devices, S. Egawa and T. Niino for their expertise on voltage supply systems, J. Jin and S.J.
+We wish to acknowledge the appreciated and valuable collaboration of our colleagues S. Yashiro for his engagement in the electric panel devices, S. Egawa and T. Niino for their expertise on voltage supply systems, J. Jin and S.J.
 Woo for prolific discussions, and W. Yang for his contributory involvement in this project.